hydroper-jet/lang/spec/1.0/source/src/overview.md

 # Overview

 JetWork is a flexible, productive, robust, strongly typed, object-oriented, multi-purpose scripting language.

-JetWork is influenced by other languages, including ActionScript, Haxe and Rust.
-The language is designed such that it is possible to develop platform scalable projects, and allows for native extensions to be implemented without difficulty.
+JetWork is influenced by ActionScript.

 ## Native extensions